Annween/modal/README.md

 The Modal component accepts the following props:

+    - isVisible property (boolean): Specifies whether the modal should be visible or hidden.
     - Header (string): The header text of the modal.
     - Body (string): The body of the modal.
     - displayButton (boolean): Specifies whether the display button should be shown or hidden.